Healthdirect Free Australian health advice you can count on.

 Lifestyle changes for type 2 diabetes

-Following a healthy lifestyle is very important in managing type 2 diabetes, and can reduce or delay the need for medications and help prevent complications.
-The recommendations are:
+Following a healthy lifestyle is very important in managing type 2 diabetes.
+It‘s important for controlling your blood glucose levels.
+It can also help to prevent complications.

 Medicines for type 2 diabetes

-If you are living with type 2 diabetes you can join the National Diabetes Services Scheme (NDSS) for free to access a range of resources, support services and subsidised diabetes products.
-Visit Diabetes Australia for information and resources.
+If you are living with type 2 diabetes you can join the National Diabetes Services Scheme (NDSS) for access to a range of resources, support services and subsidised diabetes products.

 Can type 2 diabetes be prevented?